List of The Wheel of Time characters: Logain Ablar

-Logain Ablar is a powerful male channeler who believes himself to be the Dragon Reborn, but is deemed a False Dragon by the Aes Sedai and gentled, or cut off from the One Power.
+Logain Ablar is a powerful male channeler who believes himself to be the Dragon Reborn, but is deemed a False Dragon by the Aes Sedai and gentled (cut off from the One Power).
 He is later healed by Nynaeve al'Meara, and becomes a sworn ally to Rand al'Thor.

 Logain is portrayed by Álvaro Morte in seasons one and two of the Wheel of Time television adaptation, first appearing in the 2021 episode "A Place of Safety".

 Aginor

-Aginor is one of the most devious of the Forsaken, powerful channelers who became servants of the Dark One during the Second Age, or the Age of Legends.
+Aginor is one of the most devious Forsaken, powerful channelers who became servants of the Dark One during the Second Age, or the Age of Legends.
 He created the Dark One's army of Shadowspawn, including Myrddraal, Trollocs, Draghkar and gholam.
 Originally an amoral biologist, Aginor joined the Shadow so he could continue his forbidden genetic experiments.
 The Forsaken are ultimately imprisoned with the Dark One for millennia.
 Three thousand years later near the end of the Third Age, Aginor and the Forsaken Balthamel confront Rand and his companions in The Eye of the World.
 They have escaped their imprisonment, but the ordeal has left Aginor horribly disfigured, appearing impossibly ancient.
 He attempts to destroy Rand, but draws too much of the One Power and incinerates himself.
 Aginor is reincarnated as Osan'gar by the Dark One in Lord of Chaos.

 Asmodean

-Asmodean is one of the Forsaken, originally a composer and musician who joined the Shadow to achieve immortality and thereby gain the fame and recognition which had previously eluded him.
+Asmodean is a Forsaken, originally a composer and musician who joined the Shadow to achieve immortality and thereby gain the fame and recognition which previously eluded him.
 As one of the Forsaken, he actively punished his former musical rivals by maiming and rendering them unable to practice their art.
 In The Shadow Rising, Asmodean is enlisted by the Forsaken Lanfear to train Rand al'Thor in the use of the One Power, if she can convince Rand to accept.
 Asmodean pursues his own agenda, attempting to gain control of one of two powerful sa'angreal called the Choedan Kal.
 Warned by Lanfear, Rand thwarts his plan, and manages to sever Asmodean's connection with the Dark One.
 Asmodean, shielded by Lanfear from using his full power, commits to training Rand.
 He accompanies Rand on his travels and trains him diligently in The Fires of Heaven, but is killed by an unknown assailant just as he has resigned himself to siding with Rand against the Dark One.